prateeksharma0112/Portfolio/README.md

 ## Built With

-This personal portfolio, <a href="" target="_blank">Prateek.tech</a>, features some of my GitHub projects, my resume, and an overview of my technical skills.<br>
+This personal portfolio, <a href="https://prateekkumarsharma.vercel.app/" target="_blank">PrateekKumarSharma.com</a>, features some of my GitHub projects, my resume, and an overview of my technical skills.<br>

 The project was built using the following technologies: